What is Academic Coaching?

-Academic Counseling is an assistance program that helps students acquire more effective and efficient study skills.
-Student Academic Counselors (ACs) conduct group workshops throughout the semester and weekly individualized sessions that focus on skills such as:
+Academic Coaching is an assistance program that helps students acquire more effective and efficient study skills.
+The program is designed to help both students who are having academic difficulty and students who just want to improve their study skills.
+Student Academic Coaches (ACs) conduct group workshops throughout the semester and weekly individualized sessions that focus on skills such as:

 - Time management